How to build a notification center into your Android app

 In the first part of this no-code section, we will create a Channel, which is a place where all notifications sent to target users are centralized.

 To optimize communication management, we offer message sequencing functionality.
 This allows you to send a message to multiple channels (in-app notifications, push notifications, SMS, WhatsApp, Kakao Alim Talk) in a specific order at a specific time from within a Template.
-If you wish to try out SMS, Sendbird offers a sandbox in which you can test this out for yourself.
+If you wish to try out SMS, Sendbird offers a sandbox to test this.

-To create a messaging Channel, go to the Sendbird Dashboard and in the left-side menu, click [Business Messaging] and then click [Channels].
+To create a messaging Channel, go to the Sendbird Dashboard, click [Business Messaging] in the left-side menu, and then click [Channels].

 To create a messaging Channel, go to the Sendbird Dashboard